 EGL doesn't provide lock/unlock calls.
 Issue drawing commands and

 method name comes from the traditional swap of front and back buffers, but the actual

-Only one EGLSurface can be associated with a Surface at a time -- you can have only one producer connected to a BufferQueue -- but if you destroy the EGLSurface it will disconnect from the BufferQueue and allow something else to connect.
+Only one EGLSurface can be associated with a surface at a time (you can have only one producer connected to a BufferQueue), but if you destroy the EGLSurface it disconnects from the BufferQueue and lets something else connect.

-The most common mistake when thinking about EGLSurface is assuming that it is just another aspect of Surface (like SurfaceHolder).
-It's a related but independent concept.
-You can draw on an EGLSurface that isn't backed by a Surface, and you can use a Surface without EGL.
-EGLSurface just gives GLES a place to draw.
+EGL isn't another aspect of a surface (like SurfaceHolder).
+EGLSurface is a related but independent concept.
+You can draw on an EGLSurface that isn't backed by a surface, and you can use a surface without EGL.
+EGLSurface just provides GLES with a place to draw.

 equivalent in C/C++ is the ANativeWindow class, semi-exposed by the Android NDK.
 You

 can get the ANativeWindow from a surface with the

 call.
 Just like its Java-language cousin, you can lock it, render in software,